Snowflake-Labs/terraform-provider-snowflake/pkg/sdk/poc/README.md

 - [database_role_gen_test.go](example/database_role_gen_test.go) - unit tests placeholders with guidance comments (at least for now)

 Note:
-- integration tests files are not generated and they have to be created manually in the `pkg/sdk/testint` directory
+- for now integration tests files are not generated and they have to be created manually in the `pkg/sdk/testint` directory

 ### How it works
 ##### Creating object generation definition